Vocabulary.com combines the world's smartest dictionary with an adaptive learning game that will have you mastering new words in no time.

 Our search box is smart.
 So smart that it predicts what you’re looking up as you type.
 Try it.
 You’ll see that as you type, we’re making our best guess as to what word you’re looking for.
 If you see your word in one of the first five choices, you can click on it to see the word page, or if your word is number one, we’ll choose it for you.

 We’ll help you out.
 For all the most confusing English words, we’ve provided articles that describe the difference.
 So if you look up affect, you’ll see both a short blurb describing the word as well as a longer discussion of how it differs from effect.

 One of the best features of Vocabulary.com is that you can easily make and share Vocabulary lists.
 Create a Vocabulary List quickly from assigned words, grab words from any text, or generate a list from the Advanced Search.
 Then, you can master all the words on your list, or practice them for an upcoming quiz.
 You can also easily add notes and example sentences to your words so that you can jog your memory and see them in context while your are learning.

 By making your vocabulary lists public, you can share them with your friends and colleagues.
-People can comment on the lists, favorite them, and even use them as the basis for a new list.
+People can favorite them, and even use them as the basis for a new list.

 The Vocabulary.com Blog features articles about language and the creative process written by a super talented group of writers, linguists, and other word mavens.
 You’ll find articles about new words being used in the news, discussions about grammar, and research into how dictionaries are put together.

-The people who read our blog participate through comments and article suggestions.
+The people who read our blog also participate through article suggestions.
 By reading, you are joining a community passionate about words, language and creativity.

 Vocabulary.com can put you or your class